 - Free WHOIS privacy protection + Free 2 months Email Hosting when you register a domain name

 WordPress is a little expensive.
 WordPress will not come with a subdomain.
-So you will have to spend for the custom domain, hosting, etc. And if you wish you to use a premium theme or premium plugins, you will have to spend more.
-I recommend you to get a good hosting packing from one of the following hosting providers:
+So you will have to spend on the custom domain, hosting, etc. And if you wish to use a premium theme or premium plugins, you will have to pay more.
+I recommend you to get good hosting packing from one of the following hosting providers:

 With blogger website, you do not own your website.

 You own your WordPress site.
-Whatever happens, you own your website.
+So, whatever happens, you own your website.
 This advantage had caused a lot of people to move from Blogger to WordPress site.

 Blogger has a Product forum.
-The support system is very poor.
-Only a few experts are available on the forum and they reply to your query only once in a day, because of the huge number of queries they receive.
-Moreover, you cannot even send an email to any of them, if you need instant support.
+Unfortunately, the support system is limited.
+Only a few experts are available on the platform, and they reply to your query only once a day because of the vast number of queries they receive.
+Moreover, you cannot even send an email to any of them if you need instant support.

 Blogger’s support system is an outdated one.

-The mighty WordPress is an Open Source software and WordPress has been powered by thousands of plugins and themes and each of them has their own support forum.
+The powerful WordPress is an Open Source software, and WordPress has been powered by thousands of plugins and themes.
+And each of them has its own support forum.
 The support forum is so active that the developers try to help you out as much as possible.